 He added that these undisclosed changes were not always malicious.
 He noted that at times communication may not properly reach PE GI Solutions, leading to confusion on price increases.

 Stability was the keyword when speaking of the government side of things.
 Young has noticed that there has been an increase in discussion regarding value-based site care.
 This is especially as he works to increase PE GI Solutions force in practice solutions.

 Happily, Young reported that only a very small percentage of patients seen at PE GI Solutions affiliated centers were paying totally out of pocket.

 “In GI we are in a fortunate position, and it’s getting better, where the ASC world is being recognized by employers putting pressure on payors to redesign their benefit plans,” Young said.
 “For instance, if you go to an ASC you have no deductible and no co-pay.
 Whereas if you go to a hospital environment you will have to deal with a deductible and a co-pay.”

-The these changes has been beneficial to the GI community, and led to the lowered cost of care for employers and patients.
+The these changes has been beneficial to the GI community.
+They have led to the lowered cost of care for employers and patients.
 It has also caused hospitals to begin rethinking the role of traditional surgery center locations, opting them to consider changing them to ASCs.

 Hospital/ASC competition & cooperation

 Young explained that recently, hospital systems that would have never considered working with independent doctors are now open to partnerships.
 Similarly, independent positions who have seen a slow downturn of patient volume are now more open to partnering with hospitals to help increase the number of potential patients.